 English as a Second Language (ESL) benchmarks are completed by the classroom teacher or by a designated ELL teacher and are entered into PowerSchool.
-Proficiency benchmarks are shared with parents during Family - Teacher conferences.
+Proficiency benchmarks are shared with parents during scheduled Three Way Conferences.
 Specific language learning feedback is also provided through formative and summative assessments.